 Generally speaking, the less you put down, the higher your interest rate will be, all other things being equal.
 And a larger loan amount will also equate to a higher mortgage payment.

-So you should certainly compare different loan amount options to determine which works out best for your unique situation.
+So you should certainly compare different loan amounts and both FHA and conventional options to determine which works out best for your unique situation.

 Tip: Consider a combo loan, which breaks your mortgage up into two loans.
 Keeping the first mortgage at 80% LTV will allow you to avoid mortgage insurance and keep your interest rate at bay.
 Or get a gift from a family member – if you bring in say 5% down, perhaps they can come up with another 15%.